 The Cougars started the 1965-66 season early, winning 19 of 22 games played on a tour of South America and Mexico.
 BYU averaged 95.5 points per game, the highest in school history, behind Dick Nemelka (24.0 ppg), Steve Kramer (18.3), Jeff Congdon (15.9) and Neil Roberts (10.8).

 The Cougars were invited to the 14-team National Invitational Tournament, held at Madison Square Garden, as the No. 1 seed and defeated Temple (90-78), Army (66-60) and NYU (97-84) to win the title.
 In the championship game, Nemelka was saddled with foul trouble so juniors Craig Raymond and Gary Hill came off the bench to score 21 points each.
 BYU finished the year with a 20-6 record in what was the second NIT title for coach Stan Watts.

 Which of these two BYU men's basketball teams had the better body of work?

-Check back Wednesday for the first matchup of the Final Four round in The Greatest BYU Men’s Basketball Team of All Time Bracket.
+Check back Tuesday for the final matchup of the Elite Eight round in The Greatest BYU Men’s Basketball Team of All Time Bracket.